 UNNATURAL:

-Natures is Destroying Human Happiness(a work in progress)
+(a work in progress)

 Introduction

-We who live in the 21st century currently enjoy the greatest personal wealth, the most plentiful food, the most effective medical care, and the longest average life-spans in human history, yet a shockingly large number of us are desperately unhappy.
+Although we who live in the 21st century currently enjoy the greatest personal wealth, the most plentiful food, the most effective medical care, and the longest average life-spans in human history, a shockingly large number of us are desperately unhappy.
 Hundreds of studies by medical and social scientists confirm that happiness and satisfaction in today’s world is seriously undermined by an epidemic of chronic stress, anxiety, depression, and loneliness that is without precedent in human history.

 It was only a few thousand years ago that humanity developed an entirely new way of life based on agriculture and settled down to live in enduring houses and permanent communities.
 The abandonment of hunting and gathering eventually led to the emergence of cities—and ultimately to the rise of civilization and large-scale societies that have flourished throughout the inhabited world for most of the past 5,000 years.
-Finally, only a few hundred years ago, the industrial revolution catapulted the earth’s human population to more than a thousand times its original size.
+Finally, only a few hundred years ago, the industrial revolution completely revolutionized human life and catapulted the earth’s human population to more than a thousand times its original size.

-Industrialization has not only destroyed most of the earth’s wilderness habitats but has so radically transformed human environments that the vast majority of us no longer live in the natural world.
-Instead, we now spend most of our lives living in the unnatural environments of concrete, steel, and glass.
-This book will explain how the disconnect between our inherited human natures and our artificial lifestyles and environments is destroying human happiness.
+Industrialization has not only destroyed much of the earth’s wilderness habitats but has also so radically transformed human environments that the vast majority of us no longer live in the natural world.
+Instead, we now spend most of our lives living in the unnatural environments of concrete, asphalt, steel, and glass.

 Chapter 1: Human Nature in an Unnatural World